Betty Aol Ochan

-Betty Aol Ochan (born 28 November 1958) is a Ugandan teacher and politician, who has served as the Leader of Opposition in Uganda's Parliament since 3 August 2018.
-She was appointed to that position by Patrick Amuriat, the president of Forum for Democratic Change (FDC), the largest opposition party in the 10th Parliament (2016–2021).
+Betty Aol Ochan (born 28 November 1958) is a Ugandan teacher and politician, who was appointed Leader of Opposition in Uganda's Parliament on 3 August 2018 by Patrick Amuriat, the president of Forum for Democratic Change (FDC), the largest opposition party in the 10th Parliament (2016–2021).

-She served as the incumbent elected member of parliament representing Gulu district in Uganda's 10th Parliament.
+She was a member of parliament representing Gulu district in Uganda's 10th Parliament.